Why Orange County Recovery?

 What makes Orange County Recovery different?
 We are a small program which allows us to spend more quality time with each client.
 We think “outside the box” which means we not only look at standard treatment protocol but we recognize that the disease did not go to treatment and does not play by the rules.
 We work hard to help our clients learn to identify, recognize, and start building a plan of action to deal with life outside of the “sheltered” structure of treatment.
 Most people do well in treatment; it is when they leave treatment that the problems start to arise.

-Orange County Recovery is able to assists their clients from the beginning of the treatment process, which in most cases starts with detox, through the end of the treatment process, which includes integrating back into society.
+Orange County Recovery is able to assist their clients from the beginning of the treatment process, which in most cases starts with detox, through the end of the treatment process, which includes integrating back into society.
 We are also able to help in-between.
 Sometimes a client has already been to treatment and relapses or completed detox or a portion of a program elsewhere.
 They would still be eligible to enter our program and would be assessed for the appropriate level of care at that time.
 The recommended time in our program is a minimum of 90 days.

 After the client has been detoxed and is physically stable, the standard treatment program is Monday through Friday from 9 am until 3 pm.
 This is a full day, 5 days a week program.
 It is usually a 30 to 60 day portion of the journey.
 After completing the full assessment process, a treatment plan specific to the client will be put into place and will be supported by the medical and clinical team through the client’s entire recovery journey.

 Upon completion of this stage if all is well, the client will transition into Intensive Outpatient Program.
 (IOP) Here, the client will continue to work on the treatment plan already in place, identify and add to treatment plan issues that arise, and start working towards obtaining outside support such as 12-Step community bonds, specifically, a sponsor.
 The client will also start to build “outside” the program life events: looking for a job, signing up for school, attending 12-Step meetings and all those things that are needed to do to become a “productive member of society.”
 This phase of the program starts at 5 days per week, 3 hours per day and transitions into fewer days depending on the person’s progress.
+Non 12-Step support Groups like Celebrate Recovery and SMART Recovery® are also available.

 The last phase of formal treatment is Outpatient.
 This is where the client has integrated “out into the world.”
 This portion of the journey requires two group visits per week (1 ½ hour in length) and an individual counseling session one time per week.
 This continued accountability helps to stabilize the individual as they are integrating back into real life.
 Structured sober housing is recommended for all levels of care; however, it is not mandatory.
 Ask Orange County Recovery about the gender specific male and female structured sober livings that are available.